appdev-summer15/first_rails_app/README.md

+# Don't Fork!

+Just clone directly from this page.

 ## Fortune Teller

 Our very first Rails app.
 Our goal will be to allow the user to take two actions: